 - Most of the time, securities firms act as agents, buying and selling on behalf of clients without taking title (ownership) to those securities.
-Broker is a synonym for agent - Securities firms tend to act as principals in the underwriting function (this is the primary market) and in secondary trading of non-equity securities (fixed income products)... "generally, for most secondary trading of debt securities, the investment dealer acts as principal..." - When acting as a broker, a securities firm is an agent in a secondary securities transaction.
-However, the term "broker" may be used interchangeably to describe an investment dealer acting as a principal or an agent
+Broker is a synonym for agent - Securities firms tend to act as principals in the underwriting function (this is the primary market) and in secondary trading of non-equity securities (fixed income products)...
+"Generally, for most secondary trading of debt securities, the investment dealer acts as principal..." - When acting as an agent, an investment dealer does not own the securities.
+Their profit is the commission they charge for both buying and selling those securities - Services provided by the investment dealer include: providing informed advice about the terms and features for new issues in the primary market; adding liquidity to the market; acting as market makers in assigned listed stocks; and buying listed stock as principals